open-telemetry/opentelemetry.io/content/en/docs/languages/python/getting-started.md

 Automatic instrumentation captures telemetry at the edges of your systems, such as inbound and outbound HTTP requests, but it doesn't capture what's going on in your application.
 For that you'll need to write some [manual instrumentation](../instrumentation/).
-Here's how you can easily link up manual instrumentation with automatic instrumentation.
+Here's how you can link up manual instrumentation with automatic instrumentation.

 ### Traces